FlareXes/gitback/README.md

 4. Set up a GitHub Personal Access Token (PAT) if you plan to backup private repositories.
 Instructions can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-5. Create a `.env` file in the root directory of the project and add your GitHub Personal Access Token:
+5. Add your GitHub Personal Access Token as environment variable:

     ```
     GITHUB_PERSONAL_ACCESS_TOKEN=your_token_here
     ```

-    Alternatively, you can set the environment variable directly on your system:

     - **Windows:**